vanessaaleung/data-science-notes/machine-learning/tree-models.md

 ```

 ### Out Of Bag Evaluation
+_Obtain the performance of a bagged-ensemble on unseen data without performing cross-validation_

 - OOB instsances: training instances that are not sampled, used to estimate the performance
 - Each model is trained on bootstrap samples and evaluated on the OOB instances